We envision a world where all sentient beings have the freedom to lead a self-determined life, and are respected and valued as individuals.

 Since 1990, non-human animals have no longer been regarded as objects by law in Germany.
 However, they are still tried in court as property if there are no other provisions on the relevant facts.
 Non-human animals are therefore still considered human property according to the prevailing legal opinion.However, not only in court, but also in the minds of many people, non-human animals are ascribed only an instrumental value.
 Non-human animals are mostly used as resources, things or goods and thus their exploitation and oppression is legitimized.To move away from this, society must recognize that nonhuman animals are neither resources nor things.
 Rather, they are subjects with their own claims, agencies, interests, needs, and free will.

-Both through our own biographies and joint project work, which also included recent scientific findings such as emotion research, we are professionally strongly positioned with a wide variety of topics.
-We share a large, common knowledge base.
-At the same time, we complement each other with their different training and personal interests to form a comprehensive pool of experts.
+Our own biographies as well as our professional experience provide us with a wide range of professional expertise.
+We share a comprehensive, common knowledge base.
+At the same time, our different educational backgrounds and personal interests complement each other to form a comprehensive pool of experts.

-The idea grew of making this knowledge available to a larger audience.
-We close the gap by harnessing animal-related scientific knowledge for different actors of animal movements, such as other organizations, and establish an expanded view of nonhuman animals.
-This was the cornerstone for Expertise for Animals.
-With the help of our non-profit organization, we want to be a supportive part of movements that drive the change in values to a society that takes nonhuman animals into account and enables them to lead a self-determined life.
+With Expertise for Animals, we make this knowledge available to a wide audience.
+We are closing a gap by making animal-relevant scientific findings usable for animal advocacy.
+Our work establishes a broader view of non-human animals.
+This is the cornerstone of Expertise for Animals.
+With the help of our non-profit organization, we strengthen movements that drive the change in values.
+For a society that takes non-human animals into account and enables them to lead a self-determined life.

 Eva has always been fascinated by the living environment and therefore decided to study biology.
 Already during her studies, she focused on Human-Animal Studies — the interdisciplinary study of the relationships between humans and nonhuman animals.
 From then on, she also dealt with questions about the human-animal relations in her free time.